Blockchain in Pharma Supply Chain-Reducing Counterfeit Drugs

-The information added by the manufacturer gets stored on the blockchain, making it possible for other stakeholders to to trace the drugs’ supply chain transparently.
+The information added by the manufacturer gets stored on the blockchain, providing transparency to the supply chain to other stakeholders.

-Once the information is added to the blockchain, a hash ID is produced that can be used for tracking back the transactions.
+Once information is added to the blockchain, a hash ID is produced that can be used for tracking the transactions.

 The drugs can be shipped to the distributors via IoT-enabled vehicles with temperature sensors to enable cold-chain shipping.

-It can be possible to exchange and store the data gathered by temperature sensors on the blockchain.
-The transparent and immutable distributed ledger can save a considerable amount of time in case of an audit of storage conditions of temperature-sensitive drugs.
+It can also be possible to exchange and store the data gathered by temperature sensors on the blockchain.
+In the case of an audit of temperature-sensitive drugs’ storage conditions, the transparent and immutable distributed ledger can save a considerable amount of time.

-The drugs transferred through IoT-enabled vehicles can also send the real-time location to the blockchain so that stakeholders and government agencies could find at what time the drugs were delivered and received.
+The drugs transferred through IoT-enabled vehicles can also send the real-time location to the blockchain, allowing the stakeholders and government agencies to track drugs’ delivery conveniently.

-They can trace back the information added by manufacturers such as the date of manufacturing, where it was manufactured and if it passed quality checks or not.
+They can trace back the information added by manufacturers such as the date and place of manufacturing, and if it passed quality checks.

 The signed transactions trigger the smart contracts to send drugs to the hospitals/pharmacists.

-Pharmacists get the drugs which can be traced back to know its origination using the hash ID saved on the blockchain.
+Pharmacists get the drugs which can be traced back to know its origin, using the hash ID saved on the blockchain.

-If any illegal distributor tries to sell counterfeit drugs with fake drug ID to pharmacists or patients, the transaction is considered invalid because of the fraudulent information added about the drug.
+Suppose any illegal distributor tries to sell counterfeit drugs with fake drug ID to pharmacists or patients.
+In that case, the transaction is considered invalid because of the false information added about the drug.

 Also, unauthorized individuals cannot carry out transactions in the drug supply chain ecosystem without a valid private key.

-Therefore, pharmacists would immediately get to know if any anomalies are found within the transactions.
+Therefore, pharmacists would immediately know if any anomalies are found within the transactions.

-Once the pharmacist approves the received medicines, the transaction between them and the distributor is added to the blockchain, ensuring the legal deal between them.
+Once the pharmacist approves the received medicines, the transaction between them and the distributor is added to the blockchain, ensuring the legal deal.

-Patients can be ensured if the medicine they are buying is safe to take or not.
-By scanning the QR code attached to the drug’s packaging via their mobile app, they can get to know about its source and if it meets the quality standards.
+Patients can ensure if the medicine they are buying is safe or not.
+By scanning the QR code attached to the drug’s packaging via their mobile app, they can know its source and quality standards.

-The hash ID linked to the QR code would fetch information from the blockchain and patients can access the essential details.
+The hash ID linked to the QR code would fetch information from the blockchain for patients’ access.

-Patients can give rating or feedback for the drugs they bought and it would be linked to the drug’s ID stored on the blockchain.
+Patients can give ratings or feedback for the drugs they buy, linked to the drug’s ID stored on the blockchain.

 The rating added by the patient can help other individuals to decide if the specific drug is effective or not.

 The drug supply chain’s transaction data maintained by blockchain is consensus-driven, transparent and immutable.
-With the help of a blockchain-based solution, it can become possible to move the governance model of the drug supply chain from regulation to surveillance net (every stakeholder can transparently survey the actions in the supply chain).
+A blockchain-based solution can help move the governance model of the drug supply chain from regulation to surveillance net (every stakeholder can transparently survey the actions in the supply chain).

-The benefits of blockchain implementation in the health supply chain:
+What are the benefits of blockchain’s implementation in the health industry?

 - End-to-end traceability of health products:

-The use of a blockchain-based solution will enable streamlined visibility of movement and stakeholders through which drugs or medicines transit in the supply chain.
+The use of a pharma blockchain based solution will enable streamlined visibility of movement and stakeholders through which drugs or medicines transit in the supply chain.
 The improved traceability facilitates the optimization of flows of goods and an efficient stock management system.

 - Reduced losses related to counterfeiting: